HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Methods

 \subsection{Pre-training}

 Following the setup of GottBERT, we pre-trained HalleluBERT\textsubscript{base} and HalleluBERT\textsubscript{large} using the fairseq framework~\citep{ott_fairseq_2019} on a 128-core TPUv4 pod~\citep{jouppi_tpu_2023}.
-Due to the fairseq implementation single- or mixed-precision training was not employed, so both models were trained entirely in full precision.
+Due to limitations of our fairseq setup, we did not employ mixed precision; both models were trained in full precision.

 HalleluBERT\textsubscript{base} completed training in approximately 30.2 hours, while HalleluBERT\textsubscript{large} required around 6.0 days.
 We followed the standard RoBERTa pre-training schedule with 100k update steps, a global batch size of 8k, a 10k-step warmup, and polynomial learning rate decay.
 The base model used a peak learning rate of 0.0004, and the large model 0.00015.
 Although training was configured for 100k steps, the dataset permitted roughly 61 epochs.